 Qualified instructors will give free tuition, all you need to do is bring a pair of flat-soled shoes as all other equipment will be loaned for the duration of the course.

 Afterwards, you can discuss it all while enjoying a drink in the friendly bar, and find out more about the lively social scene at the club.
-Members greatly enjoy their sport and want others to enjoy it too.
+Members greatly enjoy their sport and want others to

 If Thursdays are not convenient, please ring Pam or Alfie Burton on 01621 779575 to see if alternative times can be arranged.